-In this beautiful warm salads, lentils are not only a nutritional power house but are also filled with the flavours of Saskatoon berries and cherry balsamic.
+This delicious beef sirloin, orange and lentils dish is not only a nutritional power house but are also filled with iconic Saskatchewan flavours.
+This dish is topped with a Saskatoon berries and cherry balsamic.
 Within minutes, you will discover the flavours of orange, pumpkin seeds, kale, roasted eggplant and beets as well as perfectly grilled mustard maple beef ribeye.
 Pour yourself a glass of wine and enjoy this delicious evening.

 Prepare the vegetables: While the lentils are cooking, wash and clean all produce.
 Peel the beets.
 Cut in 1 cm dices.
 Cut the eggplant in 1 cm dices.